English Cocker Spaniels

 Lifespan of a Cocker Spaniel

-The average lifespan of a cocker spaniel is 10-12 years
+The average lifespan of a cocker spaniel is 10-12 years, but with good care and health active lifestyle they can live many years longer.

 Care Of A Cocker Spaniel